ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/assurance_engine.md

+---
+description: This section contains information how to skip some discovery features to decrease discovery time.
+---

 # Assurance Engine

 Since version 6.0, IP Fabric is able to skip some of the discovery features in order to decrease discovery time.